ifroob/viet-portphotio/DEPLOYMENT.md

-# Deployment Guide: Railway + Vercel + MongoDB Atlas
+# Deployment Guide: Railway (Full App) + Vercel (Frontend) + MongoDB Atlas

-This guide will help you deploy Brian's Photography Portfolio using Railway (backend), Vercel (frontend), and MongoDB Atlas (database).
+This guide will help you deploy Brian's Photography Portfolio using Railway for the backend (from the monorepo), Vercel for the frontend, and MongoDB Atlas for the database.

 ## Prerequisites